tindll/MMS/README.md

    5)'test1.py' & 'test2.py' (more information is available in 'ml_models'), 2 ML models, are then executed in the container.

 - ### What now ?
-   Having spent most of my time recently; either learning about trading with techinical analysis and the basic principles of machine learning or failing resit exams, I intend on taking a break.
+   Having spent most of my time recently; either learning about trading with techinical analysis and the basic principles of machine learning (through videos and papers) or failing resit exams, I intend on taking a break.
    <br> Having said that, there are still many tasks that I haven't yet done, including pattern recognition (like in [this paper](https://mpra.ub.uni-muenchen.de/60825/1/MPRA_paper_60825.pdf) or [this one](https://projet.liris.cnrs.fr/imagine/pub/proceedings/ICANN-2010/papers/6354/63540130.pdf)).
    <br> I have a solid foundation (that still needs a considerable amount of work/fixing), a lot can be improved upon, a non-exhaustive list could be :